Uttarakhand polls: Shah campaigns in Rudraprayag, asks people to bring BJP back to power | Politics

 Shah, who also offered prayers at the Rudranath temple, distributed pamphlets listing the work done by the BJP government during its tenure and what the party plans to do during the next five years if it returns to power.

-Addressing a gathering of ex-servicemen, Shah said, ''You gave your blessings to us in 2014 and 2019 by giving all the five Lok Sabha seats to us.
+Addressing a gathering of ex-servicemen, Shah said, ''You gave us your blessings in 2014 and 2019 by giving us all the five Lok Sabha seats.
 Then you gave us a massive mandate in 2017, giving us 57 out of the 70 assembly seats.'' ''You have seen the work done by us.
 You have to vote for good governance for another five years so that the big projects already underway are completed,'' he said.

-The minister said the soldiers from Uttarakhand are protecting the frontiers of the country from Ladakh to Kutch with great valour and dedication and they have to show the same dedication in protecting democracy as well.
+The minister said soldiers from Uttarakhand are protecting the country's frontiers from Ladakh to Kutch with great valour and dedication, and they have to show the same dedication in protecting democracy as well.

+Remembering late General Bipin Rawat, who hailed from Uttarakhand, Shah said his contribution as an Army chief and the country's first Chief of Defence Staff cannot be forgotten.

+''General Rawat had worked out an action plan for the modernisation of the armed forces.
+Prime Minister Narendra Modi is implementing it,'' he said.

 Dhami took over as the Uttarakhand chief minister in July last year as his predecessor Tirath Singh Rawat resigned months after taking charge as the head of the state.